jucian0/posts/managing-filters.md

 ```

 The last example is just a small view of what happening and how you can organize your code when writing a page with filter and pagination, and one list, feel free to make points about this.

+You can see this example running here https://codesandbox.io/s/use-query-filter-iiend